jywebs/GitHub_interview/Preso/presenter_notes.md

 ## Slide 3: Strategic Impact – Why It Matters

 My story isn’t just anecdotal — it reflects the bigger picture of how AI tools like Copilot directly improve productivity in development workflows.
 A GitHub study found developers completed coding tasks about **55% faster** with Copilot than without.
 That’s a massive productivity gain.
 Surveys also show that developers feel more productive, and that productivity scales across teams.

-**Let me break that down into four areas where customers see measurable impact.**
+**Let me break that down into four areas where customers can see measurable impact.**

 - **Faster delivery** - Sales and marketing often promise features quickly, but delivery lags because of repetitive developer toil.
 Tools like Copilot help close that gap by reducing setup and boilerplate code.
 For example, inline code completion via comments lets developers describe what they want and immediately generates relevant code.
 That means less time switching contexts and more time getting new or improved features out the door.
-- **Reduction in technical debit** - No one likes talking about it, but technical debt is real.
+- **Reduction in technical debit** - No one likes talking about it, but technical debt **is real**.
 Copilot now includes an AI coding agent that can handle routine refactoring tasks in parallel with feature work.
 Things like improving test coverage, swapping dependencies, standardizing code patterns, optimizing loading behaviors, and identifying dead code.
-It works asynchronously, raising pull requests based on assigned GitHub Issues.
+Working asynchronously, by raising pull requests based on assigned GitHub Issues.
 Developers stay in control, but repetitive debt cleanup runs continuously in the background.
 This lets teams chip away at debt without disrupting sprint commitments — turning what used to be a labor intensive effort into a continuous improvement loop.
 - **Stronger resilience** - Utilizing AI to help build and impliment test cases enables better testing coverage.
 Helping to resolve potential issues before they are pushed to production
 - **Better developer experience** - Overall these efficency improvements translate into higher morale and retention of talent that GitHub's customers fight so hard to recruit.